creandaniel/local-dashboard-app/README.md

 https://openweathermap.org/
 https://newsapi.org/

-All 3 of those require an API key to use.
+All 3 of those APIs require an API key to use.
 Those are stored in .env.
-Please not API keys are not included and will require creation on each website or contact me for current API keys for employment screening purposes.
+Please note API keys are not included in this repository and will require creation from each of the 3 website or contact me for current API keys for employment screening purposes.